 With such a pedigree it should be no surprise that the North of Scotland Offshore Wind Cluster will specialise in deep water offshore wind for both fixed bottom and floating technologies.
 Although centred on the existing projects the Moray Firth, which included SSE’s 588MW Beatrice project, the Moray East 950MW project and the 850MW Moray West wind farm, the cluster will reach beyond companies in the Moray Firth area by adopting a hub and spoke approach.
 This means the cluster will also include companies from Aberdeen City and Aberdeenshire along with ports and manufacturing facilities in Campbeltown, Arnish, Kishorn, Hunterston, Montrose, Thurso, Orkney and Shetland.
 Some of these sites are already involved in delivering offshore wind but others are a nod to the future market for deep water fixed and floating offshore wind on the West Coast and Northern Isles of Scotland under the up and coming Scottish Offshore Wind Leasing Round or ScotWind for short.

 Innovation, skills and supply chain development will be the main themes for the cluster but with particular reference to wind in deeper water.
 The cluster represents a collaboration between the Scottish Government, academia, the developers and the supply chain companies with the aim of increasing the competitiveness and productivity of the companies involved.
-By introducing innovation to lower the cost of offshore wind and creating a training platform capable of delivering the skills required by the industry across the cluster area we aim to focus on delivering systems that reflect our aim of being the leading organisation for deep water wind……..and so the DeepWind Cluster was born.
+By introducing innovation to lower the cost of offshore wind and creating a training platform capable of delivering the skills required by the industry across the cluster area we aim to focus on delivering systems that reflect our ambition of being the leading global organisation for deep water wind……thus the DeepWind Cluster was born.

 DeepWind Cluster Manager